 1.8.
 Investor and Media Relations

 Authorized Spokespersons

 Initiatives relating to investor and media communications are the responsibility of CGI's authorized spokespersons.
-Therefore, member-partners are not allowed to make any public statement about CGI without first obtaining the authorization of such authorized spokespersons.
-As a global organization conducting business throughout the world, CGI is committed to the charitable donation of funds and services for humanitarian and other social needs, particularly in cases of emergencies or disasters.
+Therefore, members are not allowed to make any public statement about CGI without first obtaining the authorization of such authorized spokespersons.